 It would be very difficult to know the names of all of your third cousins, much less meet all of them personally.
 However, since third cousins are not considered to be distant cousins, it is a worthy goal to at least know who all of them are.

-Are third cousins genetically or blood related?
+Are third cousins blood related?

 Third cousins are always considered to be relatives from a genealogical perspective, and there is about a 90% chance that third cousins will share DNA.